-We visited the world's largest collection of bags at The Museum of Bags and Purses in Amsterdam.
+I visited the world's largest collection of bags at The Museum of Bags and Purses in Amsterdam.
 Impressive and well worth a visit if you're interested in the history of bags and checking out the vast range of designs and materials used throughout the decades.

 This is the oldest (and not the prettiest) bag in the museum and is from the 16th Century, France.
 It is made from goat's leather and has 18 pockets!

 This is a really fascinating object.
 A chatelaine was a symbol of power for the medieval lady of the manor.
 Evolving through the years, a lady would hang her valuables such as her bible, keys, purse, fan, sewing box.
-These went out of fashion in early 1900 when the handbag arrived.
+These went out of fashion in the early 1900's when the handbag arrived.
 It's basically the contents of a bag hanging off of chains.